owid/etl/docs/api/index.md

 The third column is either "Year" or "Day".
 If the data is annual, this is "Year" and contains only the year as an integer.
 If the column is "Day", the column contains a date string in the form "YYYY-MM-DD".

 The final columns are the data columns, which are the time series that powers the chart.
-For simple line charts there is only a single data column, more complex charts can have more columns.
+For simple line charts there is only a single data column, whereas more complex charts can have more columns.

 ## Metadata structure